lietu/go-pre-commit/README.md

 ## Using the hooks

-You need to first install the binary from here, `go get -u github.com/lietu/go-pre-commit`
+You need to first install the binary from here, `go install github.com/lietu/go-pre-commit@latest`

 You can add these to your project's `.pre-commit-config.yaml`: